• Skip to primary navigation

 The reality is:

-I know for me and probably all the organizers I have quoted here, we want to help people get their home organized, and their lives simplified.
-We are not there to judge others; we are there to help.
+I know for me and probably all the organizers I have quoted here, we want to help people get their homes organized and their lives simplified.
+We are not there to judge others; we are here to help.

 People assume that I was born with parents that taught me how to organize